Protect Your Plants from Frost During a Cold Snap

 One type covering the DOES NOT offer frost protection when in contact with the foliage of plants is plastic…

 The areas where plastic touches the plant will suffer frost damage.
-So in this case, the plastic does more harm then good.
+So in this case, the plastic does more harm than good.

 By following these tips for protection your frost-tender plants from frost damage, you will soon be enjoying their colorful blooms once spring arrives.
 It’s a good idea to follow these 20 tips on things to do in fall to prevent a catastrophe later.

 So, keep an eye out for your local weather forecast and get your plant coverings ready when temperatures are forecast to dip to 32 degrees F and below.
 Which reminds me that cold weather is headed my way, so I had better cover my Lantana.

 Plus, learn how to install a frost-proof outdoor faucet to save yourself some bigger headaches.